 A Cost-Effective Alternative to Slate

 Old World Slate roofing shingles at Brava Roof Tile are a cost-effective alternative to high-maintenance and a fragile, natural slate.
-Our durable composite tiles maintain their beauty and charm for the roof's lifetime with practically no maintenance.
+Our durable composite tiles maintain their beauty and charm for the roof's lifetime with practically no maintenance — and they come in a variety of different colors.

 You can avoid the costly repairs of a natural-slate roof by using our beautiful synthetic slate roof tiles.
 Class 4 impact-rated, Brava Old World Slate-roofing shingles will resist damage from hail, water, and extreme temperatures.
 They are available in Class A or Class C fire ratings.
 They are lightweight, and easy to install, further reducing installation expense.

-Best of all, all of our Brava products include a 50-year-limited warranty.
+Best of all, all of our Brava products include a 50-year-limited warranty and

 The Cost of Synthetic Slate Shingles